Vaccination & Testing

 • Getting vaccinated if you are at increased risk for infection

-If you have been around someone that tested positive for Monkeypox or have the symptoms in the list above, please contact your healthcare provider, case manager, or health navigator to help coordinate a medical appointment for you.
+If you have been around someone that tested positive for Mpox or have the symptoms in the list above, please contact your healthcare provider, case manager, or health navigator to help coordinate a medical appointment for you.
 Your provider will speak with you about symptoms or an exposure to get you the care you need.
 Try to isolate from others until you get medical advice.

 What type of treatment is available for it at The Damien Center or healthcare provider?

 Due to increased demand and speed at which the virus is spreading in some communities, there are multiple treatment plans available.
-A vaccine is available in limited quantities, and antiviral drug options are all possible plans your healthcare provider will discuss with you if you are tested Monkeypox.
+A vaccine is available in limited quantities, and antiviral drug options are all possible plans your healthcare provider will discuss with you if you are tested Mpox.

-Damien Center will receive treatments in various forms for Monkeypox, but you should speak with your healthcare provider to determine the best treatment plan for you.
+Damien Center will receive treatments in various forms for Mpox, but you should speak with your healthcare provider to determine the best treatment plan for you.
 Tests and vaccinations are available free of charge.
 The Damien Center will receive vaccine doses from the Indiana Department of Health and will work with providers to ensure those with high risk, confirmed exposures, or other health conditions are able to access appropriate care.

 How long does the illness last?

-Monkeypox usually only lasts a few weeks, but it is important to get treatment for it.
+Mpox usually only lasts a few weeks, but it is important to get treatment for it.
 Treatment can keep symptoms from getting worse or help avoid more serious illness.
 Current information about treatments in Indiana can be found here.
-If you are treated for Monkeypox, you can expect some additional follow-up with your provider, the Indiana Department of Health, or contact tracers to better understand the spread and effect of the virus in our community.
+If you are treated for Mpox, you can expect some additional follow-up with your provider, the Indiana Department of Health, or contact tracers to better understand the spread and effect of the virus in our community.

 We are working with community partners, Indiana Department of Health, and the CDC to monitor cases and update our response accordingly.
 Please check our website and social media pages for updates.
-If you have health concerns about Monkeypox, please contact your healthcare provider.
+If you have health concerns about Mpox, please contact your healthcare provider.